AQM: A Refresh of the Abstract Qubit Model for Quantum Computing Co-design: Partial support of the AQM from physical systems

 We note that this requirement is weaker than the requirements of single-qubit completely controllable (Rule 2)~\cite{Dong2010QControl, Alessandro2021introduction}.
 Despite incomplete control over the physical system, if a set of computational universal gates can be executed, and the qubit state can be manipulated to a specific state (e.g., $\ket{0}$), the construction of a qubit is possible.
-The arbitrary state of the qubit Hilbert space can be approximately approached with the extra cost of quantum gate operations (see the discussion of Operations).
+The arbitrary state of the qubit Hilbert space can be approximately synthesized with the extra cost of quantum gate operations (see the discussion of Operations).

-The quantum information encoded in qubit Hilbert space can be transmitted via various physical systems.
+The quantum information encoded in a qubits Hilbert space can be transmitted via various physical systems.
 In measurement-based quantum computing (MBQC)~\cite{Raussendorf2001, Raussendorf2003, Raussendorf2007, Briegel2009}, for instance, information is "teleported" to connected physical qubits in resource states, with the physical qubits being destroyed during computation, especially in photonic systems.

-\paragraph{{\bf Relaxing operations:} The qubit should support a set of computational universal gates.} It is quite costly to require any unitary matrices on an arbitrary number of qubits to be directly implementable as different operations.
-What is the minimum requirement on the set of supported operations to allow us, at least approximate a given unitary matrix on a number of qubits?
-This question motivates the research of the universal gate set of QC.
-It turns out that a discrete set of gates (unitary matrices) on a small number of qubits is enough ($n \leq 3$), e.g., the set of Hadamard gate, CNOT gate, phase gate, and $\pi/8$ gate is universal~\cite{nielsen_chuang_2010}.
+\paragraph{{\bf b.
+Relaxing the operation requirement:} The qubit should support a set of computational universal gates.} It is quite costly to require any unitary matrices on an arbitrary number of qubits to be directly implementable as different operations.
+What is the minimum requirement on the set of supported operations to allow us to at least approximate a given unitary matrix on a number of qubits?
+This question motivates the research surrounding universal gate sets for QC.
+It turns out that a discrete set of gates (unitary matrices) on a small number of qubits is enough ($n \leq 3$), e.g., the set of Hadamard gate, CNOT gate, phase gate, and $\pi/8$ gate, is universal~\cite{nielsen_chuang_2010}.